Araq/genieos/README.rst

 reason <http://en.wikipedia.org/wiki/Windows_8>`_.
 Note how I carefully avoided any mention of snakes and dongles here... *oops*.

-Anyway, this is the stable version 9.4.0-tiffany.
+Anyway, this is the development version 9.4.1.
 For a list of changes `see the docs/CHANGES.rst file <docs/CHANGES.rst>`_.

 Git branches